 - 1. Stop Exchange OData Connector, if it is running. - 2.
 Open the Exchange OData Connector configuration file. - 3.
-Find the relevant section in the configuration file: - To store queues for all asynchronous actions in the external database, find the [Actions] - To store the queue for a single asynchronous action in the external database, find the section that configures that action. - 4.
+Find the relevant section in the configuration file: - To store queues for all asynchronous actions in the external database, find the [Actions] section. - To store the queue for a single asynchronous action in the external database, find the section that configures that action. - 4.
 Set the following configuration parameters.

+AsyncStoreLibraryDirectory The path of the directory that contains the library to use to connect to the database.
+Specify either an absolute path, or a path relative to the server executable file.
 AsyncStoreLibraryName The name of the library to use to connect to the database.
 You can omit the file extension.
-The following libraries are available:
+The following libraries are available: postgresAsyncStoreLibrary - for connecting to a PostgreSQL database.

-- postgresAsyncStoreLibrary for connecting to a PostgreSQL database. - mysqlAsyncStoreLibrary for connecting to a MySQL database.
+• mysqlAsyncStoreLibrary - for connecting to a MySQL database.